zephyrproject-rtos/zephyr/tests/drivers/can/host/README.rst

 .. code-block:: shell

-   west twister -v -p lpcxpresso55s36/lpc55s36 --device-testing --device-serial /dev/ttyACM0 -X can -T tests/drivers/can/host/ --pytest-args=--can-context=can0
+   west twister -v -p lpcxpresso55s36/lpc55s36 --device-testing --device-serial /dev/ttyACM0 -X can:can0 -T tests/drivers/can/host/

 After the test suite has completed, the SocketCAN interface can be brought down again: